sethealth/sethealth-python/README.md

-# sethealth py-client
+# Sethealth py-client

-Sethealth py client allows to access the backend sethealth API from a server.
+Sethealth python client allows to access the backend sethealth API from a server.
 The unique use case of this library today is to provide a authentication schema to delegate the "frontend" javascript library to communicate safely with the sethealth backend.

 This is accomplish by the generation of a service account in sethealth.
 A service account is a long-living account for non-human users, like servers.
 Once a service account is created, a api key and a api secret are generated, this credentials **MUST be kept private, never exposed in a client side application**.